HReynaud/EchoDiffusion/README.md

 | 2SCM  | Reconstruction | 112 x 112  | 32     | 146s          | 0.93 | 2.22 | 3.35 | 0.54 | 0.24  | 31.4 | 147  |
 | 4SCM  | Reconstruction | 112 x 112  | 32     | 279s          | 0.90 | 2.42 | 3.87 | 0.48 | 0.25  | 24.0 | 228  |

-### 5. Train ejection fraction regression models on abalted and generated data
+## 5. Train ejection fraction regression models on ablated and generated data

+# Results

+Our diffusion models can generate 2 seconds long videos, conditioned on one image and an ejection fraction.

+# Acknowledgements

+This work was supported by Ultromics Ltd. and the UKRI Centre for Doctoral Training in Artificial Intelligence for Healthcare\break(EP/S023283/1).
+The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR project b143dc PatRo-MRI.
+NHR funding is provided by federal and Bavarian state authorities.
+NHR@FAU hardware is partially funded by the German Research Foundation (DFG) – 440719683.

+# Citation